Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 Why Guinea-Bissau Needs Prayer Now

-Guinea-Bissau needs prayer for peaceful public order, faithful churches, and the protection of vulnerable households during a fragile transition.
+Guinea-Bissau needs prayer for peaceful public order, faithful churches, and the protection of vulnerable households during military transition and economic strain.

-Guinea-Bissau needs prayer now because its public life is again being shaped by a broken political process.
+Guinea-Bissau needs prayer now because a disputed election process has again been interrupted by military rule.
 After the November 2025 presidential and legislative elections, the military seized power, halted the electoral process, and installed Gen. Horta Inta-A as head of a transitional military government.
 The African Union suspended Guinea-Bissau from its activities until constitutional order is restored, and the Economic Community of West African States, the regional bloc commonly known as ECOWAS, also suspended Guinea-Bissau from its decision-making bodies.
 Associated Press

 The transition has a published election date, but that does not remove the uncertainty.
 In January 2026, Guinea-Bissau’s transitional authorities announced presidential and legislative elections for December 6, 2026.
-That date gives the country a public timetable, but Guinea-Bissau’s long history of coups, attempted coups, and interrupted constitutional order makes this a deeply sensitive season.
+That date gives the country a public timetable, but Guinea-Bissau’s long history of coups, attempted coups, and interrupted constitutional order makes this a season when citizens need protection, leaders need restraint, and churches need wisdom.
 Associated Press

-This instability sits on top of heavy economic vulnerability.
+This instability comes alongside serious economic vulnerability.
 The World Bank’s April 2026 Macro Poverty Outlook says Guinea-Bissau’s growth is expected to soften in 2026 because of political instability, higher food and oil prices, lower international cashew prices, and external shocks.
 The same outlook notes that stronger cashew production and easing inflation supported growth in 2025 and reduced extreme poverty to 39.8 percent, but poverty remains a major national burden.
 World Bank

 Christians therefore pray for Guinea-Bissau with more than one concern in view.
-They pray for peace in public life, justice in leadership, daily provision for the poor, protection from fear and manipulation, and the strengthening of churches that must witness patiently in a fragile society.
+They pray for peace in public life, justice in leadership, daily provision for the poor, protection from fear and manipulation, and the strengthening of churches that must witness patiently in a society facing military rule, poverty, and uncertainty about elections.

 2